-At least two years of experience in social security/protection issues or migration at the national/international level.
+At least two years of experience in social security/protection issues or migration or crisis responses at the national/international level.

-Work experience in the field of social protection or labour migration in a developing country or in a public entity responsible for social protection or labour migration issues would be an advantage.
+Work experience in the field of social protection or labour migration in a developing country or in a public entity responsible for social protection or labour migration issues, or crisis responses would be an advantage.